External Ids for RPL7 Gene

 GeneCards Summary for RPL7 Gene

 RPL7 (Ribosomal Protein L7) is a Protein Coding gene.
-Diseases associated with RPL7 include collagen disease and systemic lupus erythematosus.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+Diseases associated with RPL7 include systemic lupus erythematosus and collagen disease.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and RNA binding.
 An important paralog of this gene is RPL7L1.

 UniProtKB/Swiss-Prot for RPL7 Gene